-The Government Documents collection contains selected items from the depository programs of the United States Federal Government and the United Nations, and is housed in the Government Documents, Microforms and Current Journals area.
+The Government Documents collection, housed in Research Services, contains selected items from the depository programs of the United States Federal Government and the United Nations.

 Most documents can be checked out.
 Materials which cannot be checked out include the census publications, the Congressional Record, the Serial Set, and documents on microfiche.